nadhif-royal/HangmanGames/README.md

 This is a simple Hangman-style quiz game where players must save "Nadhif" by answering questions correctly.
 The game is part of the **30 Days Marathon Python Code** challenge organized by **Bagus (Gede Tanock)**, specifically on **Day 14**.

 ### Game Rules:
-1. You must answer the given question correctly to save Budi.
+1. You must answer the given question correctly to save Nadhif.
 2. Nadhif has **6 lives**.
 3. Each incorrect answer **reduces Nadhif's life by 1**.
 4. The game continues until either: